ialtikat/SelectionSort/README.md

 [![N|DocChecker](https://www.python.org/static/img/python-logo.png)](https://www.instagram.com/softwareblogerr/)

 # Explanation
-  - Bubble sort, sometimes referred to as sinking sort, is a simple sorting algorithm that repeatedly steps through the list, compares adjacent elements and swaps them if they are in the wrong order.
-The pass through the list is repeated until the list is sorted.
+  - Selection sort is a simple sorting algorithm.
+The smallest element is selected from the unsorted array and swapped with the leftmost element, and that element becomes a part of the sorted array.
+This process continues moving unsorted array boundary by one element to the right.

 # Instagram
 (https://www.instagram.com/softwareblogerr/)